plotly/react-chart-editor/README.md

 ## To consider

 1. Decide how your application is going to manage state:
-   * via a higher level component (see [simple example](https://github.com/plotly/react-plotly.js-editor/tree/master/examples/simple))
+   * via a top-level component (see the [simple example](https://github.com/plotly/react-plotly.js-editor/tree/master/examples/simple) or the [async-data example](https://github.com/plotly/react-plotly.js-editor/tree/master/examples/async-data))
-   * with a state management library like Redux (see [redux example](https://github.com/plotly/react-plotly.js-editor/tree/master/examples/redux))
+   * with a state management library like Redux (see the [redux example](https://github.com/plotly/react-plotly.js-editor/tree/master/examples/redux))
 2. Your application will need to hold in its state:
    * the `graphDiv`, which is the dom element on which plotly.js attaches data